 Please see the Positive Relationships Plan and Positive Relationships Policy for more detail as the information below is a summary of some of the information in policy documentation.

 Classroom teachers are required to keep records of incidents and to initially deal with the situation.
-If unresolved or escalating inform the Director of Pastoral Care, Planning and Co-curricular (Deputy Head) to discuss further strategies.
+If unresolved or escalating inform the Deputy Head (Pastoral Care) to discuss further strategies.
 This may also be brought up as a topic for discussion at Preparatory Pastoral Committee Meetings.